 Centro De Portugal

 It’s amazing in this day and age that there are still virtually undiscovered areas in Europe.
-But fashions change through the years.
+I visited Centro de Portugal a few years ago, but it will still be just the same.

 Portugal’s central area is, at the moment, an area where you can escape from the usual Tourist Trails and enjoy uncrowded places and local food and wine.